short 4c Hairstyles

 7. Low Sleek Bun

 The low sleek bun is a classic and probably the sexiest hairstyle of all.
 It’s a perfect style for date night or a special event.
+In my opinion, you can never go wrong with a 4c hair bun, in general.

-You can rock the bun naturally without adding any extensions or go all out with a long ponytail or a big puff in the back.
+You can rock the bun naturally without adding any extensions or go all out with a long sleek ponytail or a big puff in the back.

 The best way to achieve this very slick look is to add some leave-in conditioner to your hair and section it into smaller parts.
 After that, you add eco styling gel and brush all your hair to the back using a smoothing brush.